-Other than short-term travel, i.e., a day or less, all faculty and staff are to use either private transportation or the approved one-way rental car contract through Transportation Services to access the Des Moines airport, as it is neither economical nor good use of a university vehicle to leave it in an airport parking lot.
+Other than short-term travel, i.e., a day or less, all faculty and staff are to use either private transportation or the approved one-way rental car contract through Procurement Services to access the Des Moines airport, as it is neither economical nor good use of a university vehicle to leave it in an airport parking lot.

 All drivers must display a valid and current U. S. operator's license for the vehicle being rented, have reasonable experience driving the type of vehicle being driven, and be at least 18 years old.
 The driver is expected to operate the vehicle in a safe and prudent manner.
 Compliance with Iowa law is required by all drivers to be allowed to use a university vehicle.
 If a violation occurs while operating a university vehicle, all fines are the responsibility of the driver.